 This painting is based on my own experience as a Peace Corps Volunteer Teacher in upriver Sarawak on the island of Borneo.
 I know many other PCVs can relate to what I have tried to depict here.

-The Rejang River in central Sarawak snakes its way from the delta at the South China Sea up to tropical rain forest covered hills and mountains in the interior of the island of Borneo.
+The Rejang River in central Sarawak snakes its way down from the tropical rain forest covered hills and mountains in the interior of the island of Borneo to the delta at the South China Sea.

 In 1963, I found myself in an outboard powered dugout canoe heading up what seemed like endless bends in the river.
 Hour after hour as the boat wound its way around each green forested bend, I wondered what I had gotten myself into.
 The equatorial air was oppressively hot and humid.